-Our partnership with the Aboriginal Team at Roads and Maritime Services helps deliver safety programs to Aboriginal communities across the state.
+Transport for NSW draws on the expertise of Aboriginal teams to deliver safety programs to Aboriginal communities across the state.

-We also communicate road safety initiatives, including our new Safety Town online resource for schools and families, the Child Car Seats website, and the Speed Advisor app to help drivers stick to the speed limit.
+We also promote road safety initiatives, including our Safety Town online resource for schools and families, the Child Car Seats website, and the Speed Advisor app to help drivers stick to the speed limit.

 We target townships with high rates of bike use to promote safe bicycle riding among Aboriginal youth.
-We help deliver Australian Standard helmets to the community and raise awareness of the road rules, safe places to ride, the dangers of not wearing a helmet and bike maintenance.
-Children are also shown how to properly fit their helmets, with the top sitting two finger widths above the eyebrows.
-Since 2013, targeted Aboriginal bike safety programs have:
+We help deliver Australian Standard helmets to the community and raise awareness of the road rules, safe places to ride, the dangers of not wearing a helmet and the importance of bike maintenance.

 Child car seats